zdsmit/GameManager/notes.md

     -Completely overhauled database structure, changed to a "user <==> transaction <==> game ==> genre" structure Future Notes:
-    -User ==> Transaction might be a good opportunity to implement nested routes
+    -User ==> Transaction might be a good opportunity to implement nested routes -Due to model relationship, cannot create new game without genre -Need to create genre before I can create a new game -Might be best to implement creation of new genre into new game form